 l) Please don’t disclose any of your card or account details to anyone.

-m) Keep your Mobile no/Email updated for each transaction alerts
+m) Keep your Mobile no/Email updated for each transaction alert

 a) It is safe to have a card than to carry cash in hand.

-b) Using a credit card makes credit rating of individual.
+b) Using a credit card makes credit rating of the individual.

 c) Use of Grace period or interest-free days.